 Rule of law

-The only recourse against bullies is the rule of law, according to professionals in the West.
-But sometimes the bullies oversee judicial systems.
-So naturally a problem emerges when wronged individuals do not have access to fair courts.
+So naturally a problem emerges when wronged individuals do not have access to

 The United States Institute of Peace writes about Afghanistan:

-"An estimated 80 percent of all criminal and civil disputes in Afghanistan are resolved outside the formal legal system through various community forums known as shurasjirgas, and jalasas.
+"An estimated 80 percent of all criminal and civil disputes in Afghanistan are resolved outside the formal legal system through various community forums known as shuras, jirgas, and jalasas.
 Disputants often prefer to have their cases resolved by community dispute resolution mechanisms that are popularly viewed by most Afghans as more accessible, less costly, more legitimate, and less corrupt than government courts.
 Many Afghans find the latter more in tune with cultural values promoting consensus and reconciliation, rather than punitive retribution alone."

 Unfortunately, half the population - women - are excluded from overseeing these proceedings and the decisions rendered.
 Women still prefer the traditional forms of resolution.